blocky/attestation-service-examples/time_weighted_average_price/attest_fn_call/README.md

     "input": {
         "coin_id": "polygon-pos-bridged-weth-polygon-pos",
         "num_samples": 3,
-        "eAttest": VAR_EATTEST,
+        "eAttest": PREV_ENCLAVE_ATTESTATION,
-        VAR_TATTEST
+        "tAttest": PREV_TRANSITIVE_ATTESTATION,
         "whitelist": [
             { "platform": "plain", "code": "plain" }
         ]
     },
     "secret": {
-      "api_key": "CoinGeckoAPIKey"
+      "api_key": "{{ .YOUR_COINGECKO_API_KEY }}"
     }
 }
 ```

 where we pass in the `coin_id` of the token we want to
 price, the `num_samples` we want to collect, and the `whitelist` of acceptable
 enclave measurements.
+The `PREV_ENCLAVE_ATTESTATION` and
-The `VAR_EATTEST` and `VAR_TATTEST` placeholders will be
+`PREV_TRANSITIVE_ATTESTATION` placeholders will be used to insert
-used to insert the enclave attested application public key and the
+the enclave attested application public key and the transitive attested
-transitive attested function call, respectively in subsequent steps.
+function call, respectively in subsequent steps.

 To collect the first price sample, we call: